jay-bennett-JB/crud-fullStack/React/README.md

 Eric Roby - How to build a React and FastAPI application (Full Stack Guide) https://www.youtube.com/watch?v=0zb2kohYZIM&t=1833s

+## Activiion

+In order to run the backend and frontend

+1. In powershell terminal
+   a. .\env\Scripts\Activate.ps1
+2. cd React
+3. npm run start-backend
+4. npm run start-frontend

 Changes made from Video tutorial.

 1. Made some admendments to the FastAPI files to match my requirements